 From the viewpoint the waterfall is spectacular but the Wailua Falls hike allows you to follow the trail down to the bottom pool and enjoy the raw power of this waterfall from up close.

 The Wailua Falls hike is only a short trek down a slope, which is often quite slippery and muddy.
 Despite the short distance, this is a waterfall hike for able-bodied, fit people.
 This is due to the steep incline and muddy terrain.
-I consider myself to be in good shape and a good hiker and slipped several times onto my back on the way down to give you an example of why this isn’t a great trail to take your grandmother on.
+I consider myself to be in good shape and a good hiker and slipped several times onto my back on the way down to give you an example of why this isn’t a great trail to take your grandmother on, especially if it has been raining recently.

 Wailua Falls Hike trailhead and directions